noiseAUD/polyend_tracker_editor/README.md

 # polyend_tracker_editor

 This is an editor to edit the Polyend Tracker Instrument Parameters with a Computer.
-It was made with the visual programing language "Pure Data"
+It was made with the visual programming language "Pure Data"
 It will run in Pure Data, Purr-Data, Plug-Data Standalone or other Pure Data software - which is free and opensource software for Mac, Windows and Linux.

 Sequencing can be focused on with the Polyend Tracker and the editing of sounds via a Laptop or PC.
 Edits to Instrument Parameters can be done in the editor instead of using multiple windows / sections on the Tracker.